alovajs/alovajs.github.io/docs/tutorial/02-getting-started/02-quick-start.md

 ## GET request

 Send a request through `alovaInstance.Get`.
-Since the `fetchAdapter` request adapter is used, a `Response` instance will be received.
+Since the `adapterFetch` request adapter is used, a `Response` instance will be received.
 This is very simple.

 ```js
 const response = await alovaInstance